Your comprehensive travel guide to Bulgaria - All in one place!

 Bulgaria is situated on the Balkan Peninsula in Southeastern Europe.
 The country borders by Romania on the north, Serbia and Macedonia on the west, by Greece and Turkey on the south, and it is about on the Black Sea on the east.

-The Republic of Bulgaria covers a territory of 110 993 square kilometres.
+The republic of Bulgaria covers a territory of 110 993 square kilometers.
 The average altitude of the country is 470 m above the sea level.

 Bulgaria has a varied relief and the alpine regions are situated mostly in the southern part of the country.
 Stara Planina divides Bulgaria on two almost equal parts and it is a natural barrier that protects the southern part from the cold northern currents.
 The Danube Plain spreads to the north while the Valley of Roses and the Thracian lowland are to the south.

 With a total area of 111,002 square kilometers, the country has a population density of 63 people per square kilometer or 25 people per square mile.
 It is the 144th most densely populated country.